TimHanewich/2048-AI/readme.md

+# 2048 AI
+I tried to train a sequential neural network to play the game 2048 using TensorFlow (keras).
+As seen below, this attempt seemed to be unsuccessful or not enough learning time was allocated.

 ## Exlaining the folders
 - **models** - First implementation.
 Development ended on this commit *3cbd1287113f01dc7fc61f25e0850c716140733d*
 - **models2** - Added more hidden layers, started new model from scratch.